Updated on May 29, 2026 Responding to Climate Change

 Energy Consumption

-The sales intensity of energy consumption in the Kuraray Group, which was set as the target in the Sustainability Medium-Term Plan for Planet, reduced by 13.8% (improvement) in 2024 compared to 2019, far exceeding our target of the "Reduction (improvement) of 5% or more in 2026".
-Going forward, we will continue to work on further improvement of sales intensity through energy-saving activities that will contribute to the reduction of GHG emissions.
+The energy intensity per net sales in the Kuraray Group, which was set as the target in the Sustainability Medium-Term Plan for Planet, reduced by 15.0% (improvement) in 2025 compared to 2019, far exceeding our target of the "Reduction (improvement) of 5% or more in 2026".
+Going forward, we will continue to improve energy intensity through energy-saving activities that contribute to reducing GHG emissions.

-< Energy Consumption (Entire Kuraray Group) >
+< Energy Consumption (Kuraray Group) >

-| Kuraray Group (Japan and Overseas) | 2019 | 2020 | 2021 | 2022 | 2023 | 2024 | |
+| Kuraray Group (Japan and outside Japan) | 2019 | 2020 | 2021 | 2022 | 2023 | 2024 | 2025 | |

-| Energy consumption | crude oil equivalent, 1,000 kl | 1,089 | 1,002 | 1,075 | 1,065 | 1,059 | 1,119 |
+| Energy consumption | crude oil equivalent, 1,000 kl | 1,089 | 1,002 | 1,075 | 1,065 | 1,059 | 1,119 | 1,080 |

-| Japan | 452 | 422 | 452 | 430 | 394 | 416 | |
+| Japan | 452 | 422 | 452 | 430 | 394 | 416 | 402 | |

-| Overseas | 637 | 580 | 623 | 635 | 665 | 703 | |
+| Outside Japan | 637 | 580 | 623 | 635 | 665 | 703 | 679 | |

-| Sales intensity of energy consumption (intensity of 2019 as 100) | Targets | Reduction of 5% or more in 2026 compared to 2019 | |||||
+| Sales intensity of energy consumption (intensity of 2019 as 100) | Targets | Reduction of 5% or more in 2026 compared to 2019 | ||||||

-| Results | 100 | - | - | - | - | 86.6 (13.8% reduction) | |
+| Results | 100 | - | - | - | - | - | 85.0 (15.0% reduction) | |

 GHG Emissions (Scope 3)

-Mandated under the law by which businesses calculate and report Scope 1 and Scope 2 to the government, we report these figures to the government and publish the results mainly in the Kuraray Report and on the Kuraray Group’s website.
+Mandated under the Japanese law by which businesses calculate and report Scope 1 and Scope 2 to the government, we report these figures to the government and publish the results mainly in the Kuraray Report and on the Kuraray Group’s website.

-Conceptual Image of GHG Emission throughout the Kuraray Group Supply Chain in 2024
+Conceptual Image of GHG Emission throughout the Kuraray Group Supply Chain in 2025

 ( (1) to (15) show categories of Scope 3)